Moving day is finally here so it's bye, bye Blogger! I'm moving over to www.jjbonds.com/blog.

 DESCRIPTION

 Evie finally has the normal life she’s always longed for.
 But she’s shocked to discover that being ordinary can be . . . kind of boring.
 Just when Evie starts to long for her days at the International Paranormal Containment Agency, she’s given a chance to work for them again.
 Desperate for a break from all the normalcy, she agrees.
+But as one disastrous mission leads to another, Evie starts to wonder if she made the right choice.
+And when Evie’s faerie ex-boyfriend Reth appears with devastating revelations about her past, she discovers that there’s a battle brewing between the faerie courts that could throw the whole supernatural world into chaos.
+The prize in question?
+Evie herself.

 So much for normal.